MicrosoftDocs/microsoft-community-training/microsoft-community-training/infrastructure-management/configure-your-platform-infrastructure/scale-up-instance-configuration.md

 >[!NOTE]
 >
-> Any changes in configuration and plans may impact your [**azure consumption costs**](../monitor-your-platform-infrastructure/monitor-your-infrastructure.md).
+> Any changes in configuration and plans may impact your **azure consumption costs**

 ## Steps to enable Auto-Scale for your instance